Nannan0606/Prediction-Algorithim/README.md

 # Covid-19 Predictive Algorithm challenge
 ## This is a Hackathon challenge group project.
 Huge thanks to the teammembers (Team Monks).

+Obtained from a public datasets by NYT.
 The dataset contains the following features: county, state, fips, cases, deaths, region

 The goal of the project is to develop a predictive algorithm to predict the number of positive cases in the US between 7/27/20 - 8/15/20.